 |2018-2019 ICS3U Engineering Tasks|

 Project 3.
-Shift Register.
+Shift Register - Bargraph.
 When Tim Morland (ACES '18, Queen's Eng '22) was in Grade 11, he designed the adjacent output PCB based on the 595 Shift Register and a bargraph.
 Your toolkit contains the SN74HC595 IC, a 16-pin IC Socket, and a 10-LED red bargraph.
-The remaining parts, a 5-pin right angle male header, 330 Ω 8-pin bussed resistor network, and Tim's PCB, will be provided to you.
+The remaining parts, a 5-pin right angle male header, 330Ω 8-pin bussed resistor network, and Tim's PCB, will be provided to you.

-Your mark will be based partly on how creative and how DIFFERENT yours is from everyone else's and how potentially USEFUL your application could be.
+Your mark will be based largely on how creative and how DIFFERENT yours is from everyone else's and how potentially USEFUL your application could be.
 Give it some deep thought and push yourself hard your efforts could possibly form the basis for a future ISP.
+I'm looking for trailblazers this weekend, not followers.

 Project 2.
 ASCII & Buttons.
 Time to let the horses run.
 We've reviewed the Arduino's recognition of the ASCII characters and it's ability to read (properly conditioned) button input.
 For your second project I want your imagination to take center stage in the pursuit of a creative application involving button presses, ASCII characters, some form of manipulation/processing of the two, and its display.